dotnet-websharper/docs/v4.1/csharp/ui.md

 ### HTML on the client

-To insert a Doc into the document on the client side, use the `.Run*` family of extension methods you get from having using `WebSharper.UI.CSharp`.
+To insert a Doc into the document on the client side, use the `.Run*` family of extension methods.
 Each of these methods has two overloads: one directly taking a DOM [`Element`](/api/WebSharper.JavaScript.Dom.Element) or [`Node`](/api/WebSharper.JavaScript.Dom.Node), and the other taking the id of an element as a string.

 * [`.Run`](/api/WebSharper.UI.Doc#Run) inserts the Doc as the child(ren) of the given DOM element.
 Note that it replaces the existing children, if any.